Solomon Warriors F.C.

-Solomon Warriors FC is a Solomon Islands football club based in Honiara.
-The club plays in the Telekom S-League, the top-tier in Solomon Islands football.
-They play their matches at Lawson Tama Stadium, the biggest stadium in the Solomon Islands.
+Solomon Warriors FC was a Solomon Islands professional football club based in Honiara.
+The club played in the Telekom S-League, the top-tier in Solomon Islands football.
+They played their matches at Lawson Tama Stadium, the biggest stadium in the Solomon Islands.

 History

 The Solomon Warriors were formerly known as Uncles FC and have also played in the S-League under the name Wantoks.

 They are the most successful club in the Solomon Islands.
 They have won the Telekom S-League six times, the most in the Solomon Islands.
 The club has also played in numerous OFC Champions Leagues.